pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 # The PyRolL JMAK Plugin

-This plugin provides a set of JMAK-type microstructure evolution equations for static recrystallisation, dynamic recrystallisation, metadynamic recrystallisation and grain growth.
+This plugin provides a set of JMAK-type microstructure evolution equations for static recrystallization, dynamic recrystallization, metadynamic recrystallization and grain growth.
 Four sample material data sets are included in the plugin for C45, S355J2, 54SiCr6 and C20.

 ## Model Equations

 The JMAK model was originally founded and named after Johnson and Mehl [^Johnson1939], Avrami [^Avrami1939] [^Avrami1940] [^Avrami1941] and Kolmogorov [^Kolmogorov1937].
-The following equations do not represent the basic theory, but are adapted versions for the four recrystallisation stages (dynamic, metadynamic, static, grain growth) published elsewhere  in literature (given at respective position).
+The following equations do not represent the basic theory, but are adapted versions for the four recrystallization stages (dynamic, metadynamic, static, grain growth) published elsewhere  in literature (given at respective position).
 All of them need a set of empirical parameters which characterize the behavior of a material with a certain chemical composition under defined conditions.
 Note, that  although the parameters are named equally for all mechanisms, they have distinct values for each mechanism.
 A few sample sets of these parameters are included in the package, additional can be found in literature or measured and determined by the user.